freezer2046/walmart-cart/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Download the code and use: <br>
+npm install<br>
+to install the necessary package,<br>
+then use:<br>
-npm install
+npm start <br>
-to install the necessary package, then use: npm start to run the project on server side.
+to run the project on server side.<br>

-All code is appropriate comment with interpretation.
+All code is appropriate comment with interpretation.<br>

-function:
+function:<br>

-i.(toggle) click the expander:'See item Details' to open and close the details of orders. ii.(toggle) click the expander:'Hide promo code' to open and close the promo-code-enter part. iii.promo code area: By enter 'DISCOUNT' coupon in the input box and click the 'Apply' button, the price will automaticaly receive 10% decrease. iv.
-The main container is build with responsive design, easily change the browser width and height would see the difference.
+i.(toggle) click the expander:'See item Details' to open and close the details of orders.<br>
+ii.(toggle) click the expander:'Hide promo code' to open and close the promo-code-enter part.<br>
+iii.promo code area: By enter 'DISCOUNT' coupon in the input box and click the 'Apply' button, the price<br>
+will automaticaly receive 10% decrease.<br>
+iv.
+The main container is build with responsive design, easily change the browser width and height would<br>
+see the difference.<br>